“What’s your sign?”

 If you’re not interested in dropping a year’s rent on a watch, go with a simple ruby red leather watch band like the ones made by Bandini.
 These are genuine leather and made to fit almost any size wrist.

 Peridot, a green semi-precious olivine mineral, is probably the least well-known of the birthstones.
 It’s not easy to find watches made with peridot stones, so you must get creative.

 Take for instance this unusual, vintage watch with peridots in the case and band.
 It’s a ladies 22mm Japanese quartz watch with 21 separate peridot stones.
 This is a specially made piece, so don’t expect to find it in any stores.

 If you want the color but don’t want to pay for the stones, go with a unisex watch by Whimsical Watches that comes with a hunter green leather strap.
 The face includes imitation peridot stones to mark it as a distinct timepiece for Leos.

 Virgo – Aug 23-Sep 22: Sapphire

 Another corundum precious stone, sapphires are usually deep blue.
 Sapphire crystals are actually very common in the manufacturing of watches, both inside and out, in large part because they are the second hardest gems and incredibly hard to scratch or break.

 For instance, the Torgoen T30 Blue GMT/Alarm Pilot Watch has a face made of sapphire crystal (check the current price on Amazon).

 In addition to its scratch-resistant face, the case is stainless steel and the band is leather.
-It has Swiss quartz movement and is water resistant up to 100 meters.
-A fourth 24-hour GMT hand makes it perfect for any frequent fliers (especially pilots or airline attendants) who need to keep the changing time zones straight.
+It has Swiss quartz movement and is water-resistant up to 100 meters.
+A fourth 24-hour GMT hand makes it perfect for frequent fliers (especially pilots or airline attendants) who need to keep the changing time zones straight.